CeciliaZhang6/XueDa/README.md

 - add checking login status for create room page
 - fetch data in user profile page (for personal profile only)

+## 8/7

+## 8/5
+Now profile displays username and bio with support for update these two fields.

 ## 7/31
 Added a form so the user can update username (required), bio, org, and phone.
 Planning to rework DB design so all columns are not null.